FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

           mudflows depth (added together).
         - DEPTHTOL.OUT - Maximum combined channel and floodplain flow depths greater than the TOL value.
           Values less than the TOL value are set to zero.
-          This file has the following format: x- and y- coordinates, and maxi- mum flow depth.
+          This file has the following format: x- and y- coordinates, and maximum flow depth.
           No grid element numbers are included.
         - FINALDEP.OUT - Final floodplain flow depths: